kyle-rader/now-code-it/OOP/terms.md

 13. **Multiple Inheritence**:  The ability to have multiple parent classes.
 For example say we have a class `car` and a class `boat`.
 To represent some new vehicle like the [Gibbs Aquada](http://en.wikipedia.org/wiki/Aquada) we may define a new class `aquada` which inherits from both `car` and `boat`.

+14. **Delegation/Forwarding**:  Commonly refers to rediricting a method in some way at run time unlike static linking of methods via inheritence at compile time.
+Although the term `delegate` differs depending on the language you are working with.
+[More on delegation](http://en.wikipedia.org/wiki/Delegation_(programming))